Congo's Tshisekedi wins rival's backing in presidential race

 That deal ended the next day after scores of Congolese opposition supporters demonstrated in the capital Kinshasa against the choice of former Exxon Mobil manager Fayulu.

-An opinion poll in October showed opposition leaders were favored by about 70 percent of voters but Fayulu trailed his rivals on eight percent.
+An opinion poll in October showed opposition leaders were favoured by about 70 percent of voters but Fayulu trailed his rivals on eight percent.

 Tshisekedi led with 36 percent ahead of Kamerhe (17 percent) and Shadary (16 percent).